Syedaaneesa/jpmhomeletsltd/README.md

 ## 💡 Learnings & Achievements

-This project presents a fully bespoke WordPress website for JPM HomeLets Ltd, crafted to showcase their serviced office solutions and commercial property maintenance services across the UK with a professional, trustworthy, and intuitive corporate design.
+This project features a fully custom WordPress website for JPM HomeLets Ltd, designed to highlight their serviced office solutions and commercial property maintenance services across the UK with a professional, reliable, and intuitive corporate design.

 ## 📬 Contact
 If you’re seeking professional WordPress or Elementor support, I’d be happy to collaborate—don’t hesitate to get in touch!